 OG: What would you recommend to any potential expats to Romania?

 C: I’m afraid there is absolutely no amount of money we could be paid to return.
 If you have no choice, there are obviously more options available for shopping, schooling and entertainment in Bucharest than in Pitesti, but be warned the roads are dangerous.

-There weren’t a great deal of other expats living there, though you would come across a lot of American Missionaries.
+There weren’t a lot of other expats living there, though you would come across a lot of American Missionaries.
 They were doing things out there with the poorer communities like encouraging safe family planning (as they don’t believe in abortions) and spreading the word about the church.
-Missionaries are quite a different type of expat however.
+Missionaries are quite a different type of expat, however.